Skip to content

 #Which brand offers better value for a bedroom TV?

-Vizio is the better choice for secondary rooms.
+Vizio.
 The V-Series delivers clean 1080p or 4K streaming at prices that don’t hurt.
-For a main living room TV where you’ll actually notice picture quality and gaming performance, LG’s higher cost is justified.
+For a main living room TV where picture quality and gaming performance matter, LG’s higher cost is justified.

 #Do LG and Vizio TVs support Dolby Atmos?

 Both brands support Dolby Atmos passthrough to soundbars via HDMI eARC.
 LG’s higher-end OLED and QNED models also include built-in Dolby Atmos processing.
-Vizio offers Dolby Atmos on the P-Series and some M-Series models, but it’s less consistent across the full lineup.
+Vizio offers Dolby Atmos on the P-Series and some M-Series models, but support is less consistent across the full Vizio lineup than it’s on LG.

 #Does VIZIO OS work as well as it did before the Walmart acquisition?

-VIZIO OS (rebranded from SmartCast after Walmart’s December 2024 acquisition) has been stable and app support has improved.
+VIZIO OS has been stable since the December 2024 rebrand and app support has improved.
 All major streaming apps are present.
-The main change for users is the platform branding; the interface works the same way, and the VIZIO Mobile companion app remains fully functional.
+The main change for users is the platform name and a new Walmart account requirement on newer models; the interface works the same way, and the VIZIO Mobile companion app remains fully functional.